DBChoco/Salawat/README.md

 - [ ] Aur
 - [ ] Fix bugs
   - [ ] Fix bug that causes crash after Adhan is played (need more information about the cause)
-  - [ ] Fix Windows internet
+  - [x] Fix Windows internet
-- [ ] Add loading screen
+- [ ] ~~Add loading screen~~ Decided against it, the app is fast enough that I can just hide the window while everything loads.
 - [ ] Weather
 - [x] Quran Quote
-- [ ] City list instead of lat & lon
+- [ ] ~~City list instead of lat & lon~~ Takes too much place, lat and lon are good enough.
 - [ ] Sunnah times
 - [x] Date picker
 - [ ] DateFormat
-- [ ] Taskbar customization
-- [ ] Better system tray (probably not possible until compatibility with JavaFX is enabled)
+- [ ] Better system tray (probably not possible until compatibility with JavaFX is added)
 - Calculation methods
   - [ ] Adjustements